 Please contact Mark about speaking at your event.

 Popular Speaking Topics

-- It’s the End of the Web as We Know It (And I Feel Fine!) – examines the future direction of the web, the implications for higher education, and the new opportunities for communicating and providing services to all constituents.
+- It’s the End of the Web as We Know It (And I Feel Fine!) – examines the future direction of the web and digital, the implications for higher education, and the new opportunities for communicating and providing services to all constituents.

-- Why the Web Matters (more than you think) - The importance of a college website cannot be understated.
-It is mission critical but most college websites remain mediocre at best, underfunded, and mismanaged.
-In this thought provoking talk, Mark will make the case on why the web matters and why it should be thought of as your most important strategic asset.
+- Why the Web Matters (more than you think) – The importance of a college website cannot be understated.
+This presentation makes the case on why the web matters and why it should be thought of as your most important strategic asset.

 - Join the Conversation: Social Media in Higher Education – provides an in-depth look at how higher educational institutions can leverage the full power and potential of social media.

 - Best Practices in Web Evaluation – explores a wide range of evaluation methodologies including web analytics, heuristic evaluation, usability testing, focus groups, surveys, and examines the strengths and weaknesses of each to help you create a comprehensive web evaluation framework.

 - Born to be Wired: Technology, Communication and the iGeneration – focuses on the intersection of technology and today’s students and the impact on college campuses.